awsdocs/aws-lambda-developer-guide/doc_source/services-alb.md

 }
 ```

-For instructions on configuring the Application Load Balancer listener and target group, see [Lambda Functions as a Target](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html) in the *User Guide for Application Load Balancers*\.
+For instructions on configuring the Application Load Balancer listener and target group, see [Lambda functions as a target](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html) in the *User Guide for Application Load Balancers*\.